ghaithalshms/simple-to-do-list/README.md

 - **Task State Management**: Another challenge was to properly maintain the state of tasks (completed or not completed) when interacting with the user interface.
 This required precise handling of click events and updating the interface accordingly.
 The solution was to adopt an approach based on CSS classes and data attributes to represent the task state effectively.

-- **Browser Compatibility**: Ensuring compatibility of the application with different browsers was also a challenge due to differences in support for certain JavaScript features and CSS rendering.
-An iterative debugging approach was adopted to identify and resolve browser-specific issues, using development tools and cross-browser testing.

 ## Conclusion

 The To-Do List project is a simple yet effective web application for task management, built using HTML, CSS, and JavaScript technologies.
 With its user-friendly interface and essential functionalities like adding, deleting, and marking tasks as completed, it provides a convenient way for users to organize their tasks.